-Hopeful Minds is a project developed by iFred, the International Foundation for Research and Education on Depression.
+Hopeful Minds is a project developed by iFred, the International Foundation for Research and Education on Depression Hope.
 It is based on research that suggests hope is teachable (a skill).
 The aim is to equip students, teachers, and parents with the tools they need to define, learn, and grow a hopeful mindset and prevent hopelessness around the world.

 See our latest presentation at the International Child Mental Health Working Group (ICMH), Massachusetts General Hospital in Boston where we share our goals and ambitions for the project.